The Hundred Cat Foundation

 I have cats living on my property and I want to take care of them.
 What should I do?

 The most important thing is to have the cat(s) spayed or neutered and vaccinated.
 HCF can provide guidance on trapping the cat and help you secure financial assistance for feral/stray alters.
 Next, you should be sure the cat(s) have a warm, dry place to sleep and access to clean food and water.
-Check out the Programs page for more information on shelters and DIY programs.
+Check out the Programs page for more information on vouchers, shelters, and DIY programs.